Map the trails and terrain

 - In the Share window, check the box to share the item with your organization.
-Click OK.
+Click Save.

 Now that the map is shared, you will make the web app.

-- On the item page, click Create Web App and choose Using a Template.
+- On the item page, click Create Web App and choose Configure App.